-Rick is a Senior Vice President of Washington Financial Group, where he helps individuals and organizations with retirement plan solutions.
+Rick is a Senior Vice President of HUB Retirement and Wealth Management (formerly Washington Financial Group), where he helps individuals and organizations with retirement plan solutions.
 For over 30 years, he has developed a specialty in the retirement planning industry with both privately held and publicly traded businesses.
 In addition to working with 401(k) plans and clients, Rick is a regular panel moderator for The Plan Sponsor University (TPSU) educational programs in the Washington, DC Metro area.
 Rick is also the Past President of the Laurel Lions Club and Past President of the Columbia Rotary Club.

-Rick is a proud member of the team at Washington Financial Group that was named a 2021 PLANADVISER Top 100 Retirement Plan Advisor, a 2021 NAPA Top DC Advisor Team as well as the 2017 PLANSPONSOR Retirement Plan Adviser Small Team of the Year.
+Rick is a proud member of the team that was named a 2021 PLANADVISER Top 100 Retirement Plan Advisor, a 2022 NAPA Top DC Advisor Team as well as the 2017 PLANSPONSOR Retirement Plan Adviser Small Team of the Year.
 The 2017 PLANSPONSOR Retirement Plan Adviser of the Year winners have demonstrated leadership and a commitment to excellence for their retirement plan sponsor clients and participants.

 Rick was recently named to the 2020 Financial Times Top 401 Retirement Plan Advisors list.

 Rick and his wife Karen reside in Ellicott City, MD.
 They have raised two children, Alex and Taylor, who are now grown and living independently.
 The Hope family has strong roots in Howard County as they have been residents there for the past 35 years.
 Rick is also a member of Grace Community Church, in Fulton, Maryland.